pvdstel/mono-material-mattermost/README.md

 4. `buttonBg`
 5. `mentionHighlightLink`

-Protip: pipe the output to a clipboard utility for easy copying.
+**ProTip!** Pipe the output to a clipboard utility for easy copying.